 Developing biopesticides against whitefly: a pump-prime funded project

-This is one in a series of short articles, outlining the scope of the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
+This article is one in a series outlining the 20 research projects which are funded by CONNECTED in its pump-prime funding programme.
 To real all available articles use this link.

 A project investigating whether whitefly control methods can be used against cassava whitefly to improve cassava production